 3. Administrative Safeguards

 The Administrative Safeguards mesh the Privacy Rule and Security Rule of HIPAA, ensuring that someone is responsible for maintaining HIPAA compliance.
 It requires that a security officer and privacy officer be assigned to establish measures for protecting ePHI, while also managing compliance with these policies from employees.

 To do this, responsible parties must regularly maintain HIPAA compliance using the administrative safeguards below:

 The HIPAA Privacy Rule, established in 2003, governs the use and disclosure of PHI without patient authorization.
-It also extends rights to patients about their health information, such as the right to obtain a copy of their health records and to request corrections.
+It also extends rights to patients regarding their health information, such as the right to obtain a copy of their health records and to request corrections.
 Organizations must respond to such requests within 30 days.

 To ensure that this is followed, employees must be properly trained on how to manage and use PHI, ensure that there are steps in place to maintain the integrity of PHI, and gain written permission from patients prior to using health information for marketing, fundraising, or research purposes.

 In order to do this, you need to familiarize yourself with the good, the bad, and the ugly.